 Reviewed by J.Stewart BPharm.
 Last updated on Jun 14, 2018.

 FDA Approved: Yes (First approved June 13, 2018)

 Moxidectin is a macrocyclic lactone anthelmintic medicine indicated for the treatment of river blindness (onchocerciasis) in patients aged 12 years and older.

 Dosage and Administration

 The dosage for moxidectin in patients aged 12 years and over with Onchocerca volvulusis infection is 8 mg (four 2 mg tablets) taken as a single oral dose, with or without food.

 The most common adverse reactions (incidence > 10%) include eosinophilia, pruritus, musculoskeletal pain, headache, lymphopenia, tachycardia, rash, abdominal pain, hypotension, pyrexia, leukocytosis, influenza-like illness, neutropenia, cough, lymph node pain, dizziness, diarrhea, hyponatremia and peripheral swelling.

-Development History and FDA Approval Process for moxidectin
+Development Timeline for moxidectin

 |Jun 13, 2018||FDA Approves Moxidectin for the Treatment of River Blindness|